T-0-M/th-point-in-rectangle/README.md

   - The tool will then process the input and display one of the following messages:
     - **TRUE!
 Point inside Rectangle**, if the point is strictly inside the shape.
     - **FALSE!
 Point outside Rectangle (or invalid Rectangle)**, if the point is not strictly inside or if the shape is not valid.
-  - After the result is displayed, you’ll have the option to test another case or return to the solution menu by typing `"menu"`.
+  - After the result is displayed, you’ll have the option to test another case or return to the solution menu by typing `menu`.

 #### Exiting the Tool:
    You can exit (when not actively entering interactive input) by selecting option **9** from either the solution menu or the main menu.
-Otherwise, ctrl+c.
+Otherwise, `ctrl`+`c`.

 **N.B.** The tool uses ANSI escape codes for coloured output in the terminal.
 If you run it in an environment that does not support these codes, the output may appear unformatted.